 In order to maintain the security of the events, all teams are to be in lock up at the start of the day.
-Any team member that is noted talking to someone other than a team member or the guide when not in lock up during the day there will be 500 demerits issued to the field event.
+Any team member that is noted talking to someone other than a team member or the guide when not in lock up during the day there will be a loss of 500 merits issued to the field event.